One of the most common questions I get from potential authors who are about to write a book is something along the lines of:

 - He includes a copy of the book when he mails out the physical applications for each year’s conference.
 It has tripled his re-up rate.

 By spending $5 to mail a nice book to past participants, he gets them to spend $500+ on a conference that is more than six months away.
 Pretty good deal.

-Not to mention, TED does this.
+TED does this as well.
 They even have their own publishing imprint.

 Once you have a book that appeals to a specific crowd, there are lots of ways to help spur book sales:

 - Facebook ads can often convert into book sales.